Electropaedia logo

 Pack construction

 Another important avoidance action is to ensure at all times an even temperature distribution across all cells in the battery.
 Note that in an EV or HEV passenger car application, the ambient temperature in the engine compartment, the passenger compartment and the boot or trunk can be significantly different and dispersing the cells throughout the vehicle to spread the mechanical load can give rise to unbalanced thermal operating conditions.
 On the other hand, if the cells are concentrated in one large block, the outer cells in contact with ambient air may run cooler than the inner cells which are surrounded by warmer cells unless steps are taken to provide an air (or other coolant) flow to remove heat from the hotter cells.
-See also Thermal Management
+After cell selection, equalising the temperature across the battery pack should be the first design consideration in order to minimise the need for cell balancing.
+See also Thermal Management (Uniform heat distribution)

 Cell equalisation